-- "High Treason", Article 261 of the TPCE essentially criminalises collusion with "an enemy" in various ambiguously framed ways. - "Attacks on the independence of the state", Article 259 of the TPCE criminalises any act which so much as "jeopardizes" the country's independence or provokes an intervention or interference with the country's affairs "calculated to endanger its independence". - "Impairment of the defence powers of the state", Article 260 of the TPCE criminalises the public instigation of "refusal to serve, mutiny or desertion".
-Again these terms are ambiguous and have been used to violate the right to freedom of expression.
+- "High Treason", Article 261 of the TPCE essentially criminalises collusion with "an enemy" in various ambiguously framed ways. - "Attacks on the independence of the state", Article 259 of the TPCE criminalises any act which so much as "jeopardizes" the country's independence or provokes an intervention or interference with the country's affairs "calculated to endanger its independence". - "Impairment of the defence powers of the state", Article 260 of the TPCE criminalises various acts of incitement interpreted, in rather subjective terms, as jeopardizing the defence powers of the State.